Wolfram Goertz: Work

 Goertz is also a member of the jury at major music competitions, including the Preis der deutschen Schallplattenkritik, at the State Choir Competition of the Landesmusikrat NRW and at the International Düsseldorf Organ Festival.

 At the Robert Schumann Hochschule Düsseldorf, Goertz worked as a lecturer in interpretive analysis, orchestral repertoire and choral conducting.

 Since 2005 Goertz worked at the Clinic for Cardiology at the St. Franziskus Hospital of the Krankenhaus Maria Hilf (Mönchengladbach), since 2010 also at the University Hospital Düsseldorf; there he has coordinated the new Interdisciplinary Outpatient Clinic for Musicians' Medicine since 2011.

-In 2009, he presented his doctoral thesis on "Strategies of an anxiety-relieving music accompanying therapy during cardiac catheter examinations" for the degree of Dr. rer. medic. at the Medical Faculty of RWTH Aachen.
+In 2009, he presented his doctoral thesis on Strategies of an anxiety-relieving music accompanying therapy during cardiac catheter examinations for the degree of Dr. rer. medic. at the Medical Faculty of RWTH Aachen University.